horn-d/repot/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.5.3 =
+* Fix: Fixed an issue caused by an unannounced Instagram API change affecting thumbnails in certain video posts which don't have image data available in the API.
+* Fix: Added oEmbed account info to the plugin "System Info" to make debugging easier.

 = 2.5.2 =
 * Fix: Fixed an issue with an Instagram API change causing some images not to display if the image resizing feature was disabled.